Wealthify doesn't support your browser

 You’re not tied to a single ISA provider

-Another good thing about ISAs is that you’re not tied to a single provider.
-So, if their performance isn’t what you were expecting, or their standard of customer service drops, then it’s easy to transfer your ISA out.
-While the definition of an ISA is fairly rigid, providers offerings do tend to differ – some things to check are their fees, access to funds, types of investments, ease of use, and customer service.
+Another good thing about ISAs is that you’re not tied to a singular provider – you don't have to keep it with the same one for life.
+So, if their performance isn’t what you were expecting, or their standard of customer service drops, then it’s easy to transfer your ISA out to another one.

 Start with as little as you want

 There’s a common misconception that you need to have thousands in order to invest, but that’s simply not true.
-For example, with Wealthify, you can be a serious investor with just £1.
-Feel like trying it out with £100?
-No problem, ready to put your whole £20,000 allowance in?
-That’s fine too.
+For example, with Wealthify, you can be a serious investor with just £1 as that's the minimum investment required for our Stocks and Shares ISA, Junior ISA, and General Investment Account.
+And if you wanted to invest for your future, you can open a Wealthify Personal Pension with £50.

 Choose how you want to invest

 Investing isn’t all about adventurous high-risk, high-reward investments.
-You could take a much more cautious approach that focuses on minimising losses or a confident balanced approach that looks to achieve good growth.
-It’s all about finding out what’s right for you and investing in a style that suits your needs.
+You could take a much more cautious approach that focuses on minimising losses as much as possible (though you can't eliminate them completely), or a confident, balanced approach that may cause you to see bigger ups and downs in value, and looks to achieve good growth over time.

-With a Wealthify Stocks and Shares ISA you get to choose the style that you invest with, from Cautious to Adventurous or somewhere in between, keeping you in control of your finances.
 Our ISA investment projection tool can give you an idea of what to expect based on your investment, length of time and investment style.
-So, for example, if you were to invest on our Confident Plan with an initial amount of £500 and add £100 a month, after 10 years you could have £14,7542.
-But if you were to continue paying in £100 a month and invested for another 10 years your investments could be worth £35,570.3
+So, for example, if you were to invest on our Confident Plan with an initial amount of £500 and added an extra £100 a month, after 10 years you could have £15,589.1

 Do good with your money through ethical investments

-Being able to make a difference with your money may seem like a struggle, but with a Stocks and Shares ISA you’re able to do just that.
 What’s more, it doesn’t need to be a difficult thing to do either.
-With Wealthify, doing good with your money is as easy as flipping a toggle from original to ethical.
+With Wealthify, investing in companies that align with your values could be as easy as flipping a toggle from 'original' to 'ethical'.

-By choosing ethical investments, your money not only avoids ‘bad’ sectors like tobacco, firearms, gambling etc, but as we use actively managed ethical investments it can do so much more.
-By actively managing these investments, fund managers use their influence to do good by putting pressure on companies to make positive environmental and social changes and supporting those who are already committed.
+By actively managing these investments, fund managers can use their influence to do good by putting pressure on companies to make positive environmental and social changes and supporting those who are already committed to doing so.

 Give your money more potential